 Alongside the pork belly, I threw together some roast new potatoes, pan fried leeks, a smoked apple purée and a sauce made from the caramelised vegetables cooked with the pork.

 for the sauce:

 300ml vegetable stock

 1 tsp dijon mustard

 The night before, take the pork out of it’s wrapping, score the skin, don’t pierce the layer of fat, and leave uncovered in the fridge overnight to dry out.
 The dryer the skin the better the crackling.

 Light up the bbq and bring it to 160C.
-I decided to put one of the deflector plates in the Joe to give me a little flexibility with direct/indirect cooking – with a little help from my son.
+I decided to put one of the deflector plates in the Joe to give me a little flexibility with direct/indirect cooking.

 Season the skin with salt and pepper, rubbing it down into the score lines.